 Some well chosen books can make a world of difference in your digital photography.
 Some of the best books are about the camera side of digital photography, some are about the digital darkroom side, and some are about both.
 Out of hundreds of books in my photo library, I picked out the best.

-Interested in getting into astrophotography?
-The simple stuff is simple to do (like the photos below) and all you need are a camera, lens, and tripod.
+There is a whole world of things to photograph after the sun goes down.
+Cityscapes at twilight and after dark.
+Landscapes in the late evening light.
+Thunderstorms.
+Fireworks.
+And then of course, there is astrophotography.
+The simple stuff is simple to do (once you have learned how to do them) and all you need are a camera, lens, and tripod.
 For some astrophotography you will need specialized but not very expensive equipment like the $300 sky tracker used for the photo above.
-The challenging stuff is hard, complicated, and expensive to do if you want eye popping photos like you see in Astronomy and Sky and Telescope magazines.
+The challenging stuff is hard, complicated, and expensive to do if you want the kind of eye popping photos that you see in Astronomy and Sky and Telescope magazines (you should subscribe to one or the other or both if this is your thing).
 No matter what you want to do, the books below will get you started.
 And if you just like to look at the night sky, I recommend some books for that too.

 If creating stunning wildlife images was easy, everyone would be doing it.
 Fortunately for all of us, some of the very best wildlife photographers have shared their secrets in some excellent books that will dramatically improve your wildlife photography.